 One factor may have been the growth of Dutch-based Heineken in the U.S., something Wehle had to notice.
 Maybe he thought a quality English beer type brewed locally would challenge the famed Dutch beer for cachet.

 In the end, Wehle was a visionary, ahead of his time in the 1930s and still believing in 1960 that a genuine British-style ale would fly in America.

 In a sense it finally did, in the form of pale ale and IPAs launched by craft brewing pioneers such as Fritz Maytag, Jack McAuliffe, Ken Grossman, Joseph Owades, Bill Newman, and Bert Grant.

 The first image above is from the Wehle book mentioned, This was my Life.
 I recommend it to beer researchers and historians despite the difficulty to find it.
 The picture was taken during a tour in England in 1958.

-Wehle states in the book that he first visited Britain in 1932.
-He must have planned his new ale during 1934 as the first press ads and news stories we traced appear in early February 1935.
-The book states that he bought fermentation and storage equipment on the 1935 trip, yet something similar had to be in place in February 1935.
-Either he bought the kit before the trip, or he sailed overseas in 1934, or he had a separate Burton unit initially placed in Rochester at Genesee.
+Wehle writes that he first visited Britain in 1932.
+He must have planned his new ale in 1934 as news ads and related news stories start to appear in February 1935.
+He states that he bought fermentation and storage equipment on the 1935 trip, yet he was brewing the new ale in early February 1935.
+There must be another explanation for why the ale was already being made, at least in Rochester.

 See this Genesee outline of the syndicate’s formation.